 Virginia boasts some of the best casual fossil hunting United States thanks to the many publicly accessible beaches known for their shark teeth and other fossils.
 Hundreds of millions of years ago, Virginia was covered in a shallow sea that was teeming with ancient forms of life.

 Those creatures left behind their remains at the bottom of the sea, and they were eventually buried and turned into rock in the form of fossils.
 Today, those rocks are being continuously eroded away by tidal currents and exposing more and more fossils for us to find.

-If you’re planning on going fossil hunting or you’ve already found some fossils that you’d like to identify and learn more about, I’d highly recommend pickup up a copy of the Field Guide to Fossils.
+If you’re planning on going fossil hunting or you’ve already found some fossils that you’d like to identify and learn more about, I’d highly recommend picking up a copy of the Field Guide to Fossils.
 It’s loaded with tons of great pictures and descriptions of the most common fossils you’re likely to find.